daytonaio/daytona/README.md

 10. **Sign off on your commits**

     Ensure that you sign off on all your commits to comply with the DCO v1.1.
-We have more details in Prepare your changes.
+We have more details in [Prepare your changes](#prepare-your-changes).

+    ```bash
+    git rebase HEAD~1 --signoff
+    git push --force-with-lease origin my-new-feature
+    ```

 11. **Push your changes and create a pull request**